[I]f something is constructed, then it means it is fragile, and thus in great need of care and caution.

 One way in which the methodological approach of this project crystallises itself is the emphasis on oral/aural research methodologies, which in this case entails new slants on the conventional forms of interview and dialogue, as well as the new methods pioneered by this project – oral introductions to academic books, and tours of the artists’ desktops and file archives.

 As we harvest our insights and findings, we are getting closer to the sense of clarity, and with our initial selection of materials we hope to provide here for you a map of some co-ordinates, parameters and interstices of our multi-faceted field of research.

-This is the first of five offerings we will share with you between now and late February 2021.
-The next four will follow on a weekly basis in the new year.
+This is the first of five offerings we will share with you.
+The next four will follow in 2021.
 Please feel free to dip in, dive in or sample, and do let us know what you think, or pass on to friends and interested others.